EdWorkingPapers

 Assessing School District Decision-Making: Evidence from the COVID-19 Pandemic

 … The COVID-19 pandemic drew new attention to the role of school boards in the U.S. In this paper, we examine school districts' choices of learning modality -- whether and when to offer in-person, virtual, or hybrid instruction …The COVID-19 pandemic drew new attention to the role of school boards in the U.S. In this paper, we examine school districts' choices of learning modality -- whether and when to offer in-person, virtual, or hybrid instruction -- over the course of the 2020-21 pandemic school year.
-The analysis takes advantage of granular weekly data on learning mode and COVID-19 cases for Ohio school… more →
+The analysis takes advantage of granular weekly data on learning mode and COVID-19 cases for Ohio school districts.… more →

 Teacher Policy and Racial/Ethnic Gaps in Access to Advanced Coursework: Evidence from Across the United States

 … signal to college admissions officers, helps reduce the cost and time to complete a post-secondary degree, and increases … economic, and policy factors that are predictive of racial gaps in AP enrollment and access to DE across the …Advanced course-taking in high school sends an important signal to college admissions officers, helps reduce the cost and time to complete a post-secondary degree, and increases educational attainment and future earnings.
 However, Black and Hispanic students in the U.S. are underrepresented in Advanced Placement coursework and dual enrollment (i.e. early college).
-In this paper, we… more →
+In this paper, we systematically… more →

 Improving Average Treatment Effect Estimates in Small-Scale Randomized Controlled Trials